-In addition, the Planning Proposal seeks to clarify the land use permissibility of government owned land through appropriate and minor zoning changes, in various locations across Cumberland.
+In addition, the Planning Proposal seeks to clarify the land use permissibility of government owned land, and address selected site specific anomalies on privately owned sites, through appropriate and minor zoning changes and/or planning controls changes in various locations across Cumberland.
 This includes changes on land owned by Sydney Water and Sydney Trains.